1951, October 11

 The Board of Visitors abolished the School of Continuing Studies and placed responsibility for adult educational opportunities in the new Office of Special Programs.
 This action eliminated the Extension Division, which had been established in 1919.

-The Society of the Alumni moved into the Bright House near Cary Field, establishing it as the first Alumni House in the history of the College.
+The Society of the Alumni moved into the Bright House near Cary Field, establishing it as the first Alumni House in the history of the university.
 The society launched a "New Era" fund-raising campaign, which was successful in raising $300,000 to renovate the Bright House for use as an alumni facility.

-The College initiated Project Plus, an innovative educational program in which 84 students lived and studied together under the same faculty who taught in the residence itself.
+The university initiated Project Plus, an innovative educational program in which 84 students lived and studied together under the same faculty who taught in the residence itself.
 The new residence hall complex provided the facilities for the program.

 1972, October 12

-The Order of the White Jacket was founded with the goal of strengthening bonds among alumni who worked their way through the College by holding food service jobs.
+The Order of the White Jacket was founded with the goal of strengthening bonds among alumni who worked their way through the university by holding food service jobs.
 OWJ operates as a recognized special interest group of the Society of the Alumni.

 The first major renovation of the President's House in more than 40 years was completed.